-Our unit is designed to see people who have a minor injury.
+Our unit is designed to see people who have an acute (less than two weeks) minor injury.

 Our team of emergency nurse practitioners are able to see diagnose and treat minor injuries.